botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-embeds.md

 commas.
 After that we have the same thing again, but for the description.
 In the end we close the object (embed) with another curly brace.

-You can add the multiple objects to this, but keep in mind that Discord limits your message to 2000 characters.&#x20;
+You can add the multiple objects to this, but keep in mind that Discord limits your message to 2000 characters.

 #### The syntax of JSON